-CEJA is pleased to announce a new policy initiative in response to the housing and environmental crises in our state.
-In conversation with our partners, allies and the community we are building a platform to provide safe, healthy and affordable housing for all.
+CEJA is excited to announce a new policy initiative that aims to address the ongoing and intersecting housing and environmental crises in our state.
+In conversation with our allies, decision-makers, and frontline community members, we are co-creating a visionary platform to achieve safe, healthy, accessible, and affordable housing for all.

 These inequities are worsened by the misleading narrative that the California Environmental Quality Act (CEQA) is a major barrier to developing housing in California.
 This narrative, along with policies that weaken CEQA, present a false choice between having a home and being able to live in a healthy environment.
 In order to solve the housing crisis, the public and lawmakers must remove the real barriers to housing.
 Lawmakers must also prioritize policy solutions that directly address the needs of vulnerable frontline communities in order to create healthy and affordable housing while ensuring equitable access to a high quality of life for all Californians.

 The following policy platform lays out a comprehensive vision of solutions to the housing crisis that center environmental justice (EJ) and housing justice.